ruby-amqp/rubybunny.info/articles/exchanges.md

   <dt>:user_id</dt>
   <dd>
   Sender's identifier.
-Note that RabbitMQ will check that the [value of this attribute is the same as username AMQP connection was authenticated with](http://www.rabbitmq.com/validated-user-id.html), it SHOULD NOT be used to transfer, for example, other application user ids or be used as a basis for some kind of Single Sign-On solution.
+Note that RabbitMQ will check that the <a href="http://www.rabbitmq.com/validated-user-id.html">value of this attribute is the same as username AMQP connection was authenticated with</a>, it SHOULD NOT be used to transfer, for example, other application user ids or be used as a basis for some kind of Single Sign-On solution.
   </dd>

   <dt>:app_id</dt>